Six Unique Summer Destinations in the Mitten

-School is out and it is time for a little getaway!
+School is out, summer is in full swing, and it is time for a little getaway!
 Do you know the best places to explore in Michigan?

 Tahquamenon Falls State Park